LoopKit/loopdocs/docs/loop-3/onboarding.md

 Once a pump is added, the basal increments will match that for your particular pump.
 Once you complete onboarding and add your pump, you can then return to Therapy Settings and adjust the Basal rates for your particular pump.

 During onboarding, the basal rates are saved by Loop.
 Once you've added a pump, those same rates will be saved to your pump.

-(Might be slightly different for Medtronic - settings in the pump may override what is entered here - TODO - find out.)
+##### Medtronic Pump Users

+!!! alert ""
+    If you will be connecting a Medtronic pump after onboarding:

+    * The values entered here will overwrite whatever is in your Medtronic pump when you first connect it
+    * For those who build Loop 3 over an existing Loop app with a Medtronic pump attached - you will just be confirming values you used previously
+    * If you have values in a [Loopable Medtronic pump](../build/step3.md#check-medtronic-pump-version) that you plan to attach after onboarding - please record those values

 #### Delivery Limits